captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 grunts
 ---
 ## VALERIA:
-Have you changed your mind about...
+Did you change your mind about the...
 ---
 ## PAOLA:
 No.